 Should you be interested in donating to our Foundation in order to help us fund our inclusion program, click here.

-Yes, as we need our Request for Participation package to be completed in order to provide us more information regarding your child’s behaviours and needs.
+Yes, as we need the Request for Participation package to be completed in order to provide us more information regarding your child’s behaviours and needs.
 With this we will better be able to assess your child’s request and need for support; this will also be beneficial to your child’s companion this summer when they will be preparing to welcome your child at camp.

 All campers with different needs and diverse abilities, and their companions, are included into a group with their camp peers.
-Occasionally campers and their companions may need to spend time away from their group in order to best respond to the camper’s needs.
+Occasionally campers and their companions may need to spend time away from their group in order to best respond to the camper’s needs

 Within the YMCA Day Camps, we strive to provide a culture of inclusion at all camp locations.
 We see inclusion as not only welcoming people with different needs and diverse abilities into our camp community, but ensuring that all campers are active and valued members of our camp community.
 The level of participation for each camper will vary depending on their needs and abilities, but we do our best to provide each camper with the same, or similar, opportunities.
 To do so, we focus on the needs of our campers and not their diagnoses.